 Fit new strategic skills into your public service passion and goals when you earn an MBA in Public Administration from Southern New Hampshire University.

-Master's recipients from the public policy major at George Mason University make $6,600 above the average college graduate in this field shortly after graduation.
+Master's recipients from the public policy major at George Mason University make $6,600 above the typical college graduate with the same degree shortly after graduation.

-Liberty University is one of the finest schools in the United States for getting a master's degree in public policy.
-Liberty University is a fairly large private not-for-profit university located in the small city of Lynchburg.
+Liberty University is one of the finest schools in the country for getting a master's degree in public policy.
+Liberty University is a fairly large private not-for-profit university located in the city of Lynchburg.

-Students who graduate with their master's from the public policy program state that they receive average early career earnings of $58,353.
+Students who graduate with their master's from the public policy program state that they receive average early career income of $58,353.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.